 Live Audio Recording: Aditya Jadav

 Production : Ujwal Mantri

 The technical shooting team of Crackle horror VR movie: (from left to right) Ashley Rodrigues, Shanti Bhushan Roy, Eddie Avil & Saju Jose.

 Crackle VR movie is going through post production right now.
 From 4K, it went to 6K digital resolution for the top notch quality details.
-It will be live around mid of August.
 Keep looking this space for more information regarding release date and platforms.

 Online Press Support is executed by The Virtual Assist for Crackle.